 Of course, you can search for the terms in Google yourself to see whether your website appears.
 Just keep in mind that your search history will influence your results.
 Even if you use an incognito window you still pass a lot of identifying signals.

-There was one content section where SEO changes didn’t result in a significant increase in Google traffic, which is why the lower end of the percentage increases aren’t so impressive.
+There was one content section where SEO changes didn’t result in a significant increase in Google traffic.
 The section is ‘Agricultural Compounds and Veterinary Medicine’ content – and the acronym ‘ACVM’ gets a fair few searches in Google.

 We identified these reasons for not getting a significant increase in Google traffic: